Fasted workouts have long been hailed as *the* way to boost metabolism - but new research suggests women have been misled. Here, top experts explain

 What is fasted training?

 First up, a definition for you.
 According to Michal Mor, chief growth officer and co-founder at Lumen, the term simply refers to working out after several hours without eating.
-"This often means working out in the morning after ten to twelve hours overnight without food," he goes on.
+"This often means working out in the morning after ten to twelve hours overnight without food," she goes on.

 So, what's the point of fasted training?
 "The idea is that at this stage, your mitochondria – aka the energetic powerhouses of your metabolism - will have already burned through your body’s carb reserves, otherwise known as your glycogen stores, and will rely on fat as fuel for the workout."

 Interestingly, though, recent data has also proven that men and women respond very differently to fasted training.
-"The vast majority of research is done on men - they’re simpler to study and don’t menstruate, which can complicate data," shares Liam Grimley, a qualified person trailer and co-founder of 432 Fitness platform.
+"The vast majority of research is done on men - they’re simpler to study and don’t menstruate, which can complicate data," shares Liam Grimley, a qualified person trainer and co-founder of 432 Fitness platform.
 "Research implies that fasting could benefit men more than women, as fasting can have a serious impact on hormones and menstrual cycle.
 On reflection, it may not be worth it."

 Marie Claire Newsletter